exercism/elixir/exercises/concept/language-list/.docs/instructions.md

 ## 4. Define a function to return the first item in the list

 Define the `first/1` function that takes 1 argument (a _language list_).
-It should return the the first language in the list.
+It should return the first language in the list.
 Assume the list will always have at least one item.

 ```elixir
 LanguageList.new()